esa/pagmo2/doc/sphinx/docs/cpp/topologies/base_bgl_topology.rst

       .. versionadded:: 2.15

-      Converto to a BGL graph.
+      Convert to a BGL graph.

       :return: a copy of the internal graph object used to represent the topology.